Matt01965/ops201-challenges/README.md

 My favorite Ops 201 Challenge was from [Lesson 13](https://github.com/Matt01965/ops201-challenges/blob/main/domainanalyzer.sh).
 It is a simple bash script using <nslookup>.
 However, it was the first bash script I wrote that came 'naturally', without having to work out multiple errors or reference a syntax guide every line.

 Shell scripting can help immensely to automate routine cybersecurity functions and search large datasets.

+Shell scripting is a beast in itself to complete and I think it is going to take time to become a master!
+The next thing I am going to be working on is how fully automate my computers day to day tasks!